simon-zhou/papers/databases.md

 ## ARIES: A Transaction Recovery Method Supporting Fine-Granularity Locking and Partial Rollbacks Using Write-Ahead Logging

 I haven't read it in details but this is a must read.
 PG doesn't have undo log while Oracle has it.

+## Serializable Isolation for Snapshot Databases

+This paper introduces SSI.

+## Serializable Snapshot Isolation in PostgreSQL

+This paper explains how SSI is implemented in PostgreSQL and a few tradeoffs in the design.
+For example, to provide better performance, SSI in PostgreSQL allows for false positive in anormaly detection.